Reesa Teesa’s ‘Who TF Did I Marry’ & The Highs & Lows Of Oversharing On TikTok

 “

-This is a prime example of how the internet works — the second a story is in the hands of the people clamoring for it, it’s no longer yours to control.
+This is a prime example of how the internet works — the second a story is in the hands of the people clamouring for it, it’s no longer yours to control.

 ”